beery4010/Question-of-Codeforces-and-Leetcode/README.md

-# Question of Codeforces and Leetcode
+# Questions of Codeforces and Leetcode
 List of beginner friendly questions on codeforces and leetcode